 How to Backup System Drive Based on UEFI Boot?

 Creating a system image backup based on UEFI boot is exactly the same as making a backup for system drive base on BIOS Boot, because AOMEI Backupper has full support for UEFI boot system.

 How to Restore System Drive Based on UEFI Boot?

-If your system is UEFI boot mode, and support for creating a Windows PE bootable media, you can directly use AOMEI Backupper to restore system drive, and AOMEI Backupper will prompt you to restart the computer and enter into Restart Mode to complete the restore operation.
+If your system support for creating a Windows Preinstall Environment (WinPE) environment, you can directly use AOMEI Backupper to restore system drive, and AOMEI Backupper will prompt you to restart the computer and enter into Restart Mode to complete the restore operation.

-Finally, click Restore button on the left side in the main interface of AOMEI Backupper, select the system backup image by clicking on "Select Image File: Browse a path to select an image file and restore data from the file".
+Step 2.
+You'll see a loaded AOMEI Backupper at the desktop.
+Click Restore button on the left side and select the system backup image by clicking on "Select Image File".
 Then follow the instructions to complete the system restore process.

 Note: Please make sure your system image can be accessed from the Windows PE environment.

 UEFI or EFI boot mode is more and more popluar among computers.
 It is very important for us to know how to perform an UEFI restore.
 More importantly, to foster a habit of regular data backup as well as system backup with reliable backup software.